-- 1. Lower the machine to its lowest cutting-height setting.
-Refer to Adjusting the Cutting Height (page 8). - 2.
-Move the machine onto a flat paved surface. - 3.
-Wash out the area under the rear deflector where the clippings go from the housing to the grass bag.
+Lower the machine to its lowest cutting-height setting.
+Refer to Adjusting the Cutting Height (page 9).

+- 2. Move the machine onto a flat paved surface. - 3.
+Wash out the area under the rear deflector where the clippings go from the underside of the machine to the grass bag. - 4.
+Attach a garden hose that is connected to a water supply to the washout port (Figure 29).